CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Combined-lab/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

-# Lab 08 - Exercise 2: Create a Scheduled Query from a template
+# Create a Scheduled Query from a template

 ## Lab Scenario